 - A. Upon written authorization of an employee within the bargaining unit, the City shall deduct monthly from the payroll of the employee (i) the regular fixed monthly dues, assessments, and fees of the Union, and/or (ii) any such other specific dollar amount as an employee may request in the written authorization provided to the Employer, and deliver said amount on behalf of the employee to the agent of Local 302 on a monthly basis.
-The City will refer all employee inquiries regarding union membership or termination of membership to the appropriate Union.
-The City may answer any employee inquiry about payroll deductions. - B. Upon the issuance of such check and transmission of same to the Union, responsibility on the part of the Employer shall cease with respect to any amount so deducted.
-The Union hereby undertakes to indemnify and hold harmless the City from any liability or claim that may arise or be made upon the City for or on account of any such deduction from the wages of any employee. - C. Inquiries from employees about Union dues, fees, membership, and dues check-off authorizations will be directed to the Union, provided, however, that the Employer shall not be required to refer to the Union inquiries relating solely to the Employer's administrative responsibilities regarding the written authorization and revocation forms described in this Article. - D. Nothing in this Agreement prohibits the Union from charging nonmember fees for services such as a grievance and/or arbitration filed at the request of the nonmember.
+Such authorization shall be revocable at any time by the employee in writing using a form supplied by the Employer.
+Deductions authorized shall be on a form mutually agreeable to the parties. - B. Upon the issuance of such check and transmission of same to the Union, responsibility on the part of the Employer shall cease with respect to any amount so deducted.
+The Union hereby undertakes to indemnify and hold harmless the City from any liability or claim that may arise or be made upon the City for or on account of any such deduction from the wages of any employee. - C. Inquiries from employees about Union dues, fees, membership, and dues check-off authorizations will be directed to the Union, provided, however, that the Employer shall not be required to refer to the Union inquiries relating solely to the Employer's administrative responsibilities regarding the written authorization and revocation forms described in this Article. - D. Nothing in this Agreement prohibits the Union from charging a nonmember fee for services such as a grievance and/or arbitration filed at the request of the nonmember.